programming4phone/StellarHardwareWalletKeyServer/README.md

 Change to the source code directory and run `java -jar target/wallet.api-0.0.1-POC.jar`.

 ## Flash Drive Image
-The final executable from this project is meant to be run from a flash drive.
-This allows the application to run in total isolation without accessing the internet.
+The final executable from this project is targeted to run from a flash drive.
+This allows the application to run in total isolation without directly accessing the internet.

 The format of the files on the flash drive E: are as follows: